JanetRossini/coaster/journal.md

 Which reminds me to check my git status and I see that I have some mods hanging.
 I sort that out.

+I checked out the revision, dragged the files out to desktop.
+Checked out main (top of changes), dragged the files back into the project window folder.
+They are now there, ready to be checked in.